Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 The Uncle Sam with the Crowned Heads of Europe has unkempt hair going over his ears, his eyes look older and his face narrower than both the Brother Jonathan in the Kitchen and Unidentified Phonograph Operator.
 The Unidentified Phonograph Operator's more prominent nose, wider and younger looking face, open and engaged eyes, and slightly turned up smile also add some leanings towards the identity of Unidentified Phonograph Operator being Brother Jonathan.

-The 1876 Brother Jonathan welcoming guests to the Philadelphia World's Fair was clean shaven as he had been in most of his illustrations prior to the civil war.
-The Unidentified Phonograph Operator, however, is similar to the Brother Jonathan with his goatee in the 1873 illustration "Badly Used Bird" and this is the period where Brother Jonathan begins to be seen more commonly with his goatee (or even a little more on his chin).
+The two cards of 1876 showed clean shaven Brother Jonathans welcoming guests to the Philadelphia World's Fair.
+This was a look he had in most of his illustrations prior to the civil war.
+Nevertheless, the Unidentified Phonograph Operator ad is similar to the Brother Jonathan with his goatee in the 1873 illustration "Badly Used Bird" and during this period Brother Jonathan began to be seen more commonly with his goatee (or even a little more on his chin).

 The illustration from the May 4, 1877 letter from the "Citizens to Brother Jonathan" is a more crudely drawn bearded Brother Jonathan but it does have features resembling the Unidentified Phonograph Operator.